AtenDesignGroup/NEON-Data-Skills/tutorials/Other/version-control/version-control-github/git01/git01.md

 ---
 syncID: d447575df18a45618504010a416da4ed
 title: "Git 01: Intro to Git Version Control"
-description: "This tutorial introduces the importance of version control in scientific workflows."
+description: "Test - This tutorial introduces the importance of version control in scientific workflows."
 dateCreated: 2016-05-06
 authors: Megan A. Jones
 contributors: